 |

-The correct term for a gun crew.
+The correct term for a gun 'crew'.
 Each role in a gun detachment had a number.
 No 1 was always the detachment commander role, No 3 was the layer while No 2 operated the breech.
-During training gunners were taught the in-action duties of all roles on a particular type of gun.
+During training gunners were taught 'gun drill', the into, in-action and out of action duties of all roles on a particular type of gun.
 Detachment sizes varied with the gun, mostly between 6 and 12 men.
 The duties for each gun number are given in each gun data sheet. |

 |